Towards a Unified View on Visual Parameter-Efficient Transfer Learning: Introduction

 \section{Introduction}

-Many vision tasks rely on fine-tuning pre-trained models to achieve good performance.
+Many vision tasks rely on fine-tuning pre-trained large vision models (LVMs) to achieve good performance.
 One standard modus operandi of transfer learning consists of two steps: pre-train a model on a source domain and fine-tune the entire model on a target domain \citep{zhuang2020comprehensive}.
-Despite that prior works have achieved promising performance, such vanilla practice of fine-tuning is faced with challenges for adopting large models to downstream tasks.
-This full-tuning strategy requires one to update and store separate model parameters for different downstream tasks, which can be expensive and infeasible for the era of increasingly large models from EfficientNet-based \citep{pham2021meta} ($480$M parameters) to Transformer-based \citep{yu2022coca} ($2,100$M parameters) ones.
-For such large models, making good use of shared parameter weights deployed on the cloud can be beneficial for edge devices such as autonomous vehicles, drones who are intensive in computing and battery resources \citep{yuan2022roadmap}.
+Despite that prior works have achieved promising performance, such vanilla practice of fine-tuning is faced with challenges for adopting LVMs to downstream tasks.
+First, this full-tuning strategy requires one to update and store separate model parameters for different downstream tasks, which can be expensive and infeasible for the era of increasingly large vision models from EfficientNet-based \citep{pham2021meta} ($480$M parameters) to Transformer-based \citep{yu2022coca} ($2,100$M parameters) ones.
+Recently, the vision model size has even been scaled to $22$B parameters \cite{dehghani2023scaling}, leading to increased performance for downstream tasks by linear probing (i.e. freeze the pre-trained model).
+For such large vision models, making good use of shared parameter weights deployed on the cloud can be beneficial for edge devices such as autonomous vehicles, and drones who are intensive in computing and battery resources \citep{yuan2022roadmap}.
 Second, the full fine-tuning strategy relies on high-quality downstream data and can hardly adapt to unseen scenarios that have large distribution shift \citep{kumar2021fine}, which is unlike the learning process of humans who can learn from few samples and generalize well to new circumstances.
 This issue has been researched in directions such as zero-shot learning, few-shot learning, and continual learning \citep{li2021else}.
 Another popular strategy is fine-tuning the downstream task head, i.e., the last fully connected (FC) layer, to avoid tuning the whole backbone model, which usually leads to poor performance when the target domain is large in data scale (see Figure \ref{fig:performance}).
-Given the paradigm of fine-tuning increasingly large models, how to transfer such large models with parameter-accuracy trade-off is a hot topic in various domains \citep{ijcai2022p769,sung2022vl,lin2020exploring,houlsby2019parameter}.
+Given the paradigm of fine-tuning increasingly large vision models, how to transfer such LVMs with parameter-accuracy trade-off is a hot topic in various domains \citep{ijcai2022p769,sung2022vl,lin2020exploring,houlsby2019parameter}.